woile/woile.github.io/posts/digesting-make-makefile/index.md

 -->

 Make and its makefiles, are a fantastic tool to keep track of the commands needed to build or run an application.
+I have recently done a big refactor for a project, where we make heavy use of Make, and decided to write this small piece about Make.

 Just create a `Makefile` at the root of your project, start adding commands, and done... right?
 Not really.

 Let's explore a bit more what I mean, and then try to build a mental model that matches reality a bit better, closing with some magic you can do with Makefiles.

-Let's set up a practice field by running in the terminal:
+Set up a practice field by running in the terminal:

 ```sh
 mkdir /tmp/practice